openshift/enhancements/enhancements/storage/csi-migration.md

    * In `featuregates/cluster` object, replace the `CSIMigrationNode` *FeatureSet* by `CSIMigrationControlPlane`.
    * Wait for all `CSINode` objects to have the annotation `storage.alpha.kubernetes.io/migrated-plugins` cleared.
 No storage plugins should be listed in this annotation.
    * Remove the `CSIMigrationControlPlane` *FeatureSet* from the `featuregates/cluster` object.
-4. It is the **responsability of the cluster administrator** to guarante the ordering described above is respected.
+4. It is the **responsibility of the cluster administrator** to guarante the ordering described above is respected.

 ### GA